A Global Spiritual Community: For A Changing World

 "There are other worlds than ours which are inhabited by beings capable of knowing God."
 "Know thou that every fixed star hath its own planets, and every planet its own creatures, whose number no man can compute".
 Baha'u'llah

 While they may or may not be humanoid, these beings are understood to be part of God's created universe,"capable of knowing God," and have sent Prophets to them, just as God has to Earth.
-The teachings suggest that, just as our bodies are suited to our planet, their existence is adapted to theirs.
-And yes, it is anticipated that humanity's future spiritual and scientific advancement will lead to discovering and uniting with our extraterrestrial neighbours, promoting peace and compassion. even worlds beyond our own Baha'i
+The teachings suggest that, just as our bodies are suited to our planet, their existence is adapted to theirs. - Even worlds beyond our own.
+Baha'i

 When Bahá’u’lláh lived, some forms of modern communication began to develop, like faster postal systems, telegrams and railways, which allowed His writings and teachings to reach many parts of the world more quickly than ever before.
 "The spiritual energies released endow all things with new potential."
 Today, with technology, messages can travel almost instantly, helping people share ideas and work together globally.